Modeling the Progenitor Stars of Observed IIP Supernovae: Introduction

 To gain deeper insights into the progenitor stars of SNe IIP, we established a grid of stellar evolution models using \MESA\ and simulated their explosions with \STELLA\ to generate multi-color LCs.
 These models encompass critical parameters for stellar evolution, including mass, metallicity, rotation, mass loss, and factors pertinent to SNe, such as explosion energy and \Ni\ production.
 We subsequently fit our LC database with those observed in SNe IIP events and deduce the most suitable progenitor models for these SNe.
 Through this approach, we aim to reveal the physical properties of progenitor stars during their evolution and determine key factors that influence the formation of IIP SNe.
 Furthermore, we highlight the importance of photometric observations in constraining SN properties and progenitor evolution and attempt to explain the underlying physics of SN IIP emissions.

-In Section 2, we describe our numerical methods of \MESA\ and \STELLA\, followed by the presentation of the stellar evolution models of SN IIP progenitor stars in Section 3.
-In Section 4, we present the results of SN explosions and LC calculations.
+Section 2 describes our numerical methods of \MESA\ and \STELLA\, followed by the presentation of the stellar evolution models of SN IIP progenitor stars in Section 3.
+Section 4 presents the results of SN explosions and LC calculations.
 In Section 5, we compare our LCs with observations, and in Section 6, we discuss the physical properties of progenitor stars.
 Section 7 discusses the impact of stellar parameters on SN IIP LCs, and finally, we conclude our findings in Section 8.